Aller au contenu principal

 Aurélie M'BIDA

-Deputy Editor-in-Chief Business and Finance, Jeune Afrique
+Editor-in-chief Business and Economy, Jeune Afrique

 Sani YAYA